padrinobook/padrinobook/01-introduction.md

 We will go through each part:

 - `padrino generate` - tells Padrino to perform the generator with the specified options.
-The generate options can be used to create other *components* for your application like a mailing system or a nice admin panel to manage your database entries.
+The generate options can be used to create other *components* for your app like a mailing system or a nice admin panel to manage your database entries.
 A shortcut for generate is `g`
-- `project` - tells Padrino to generate a new application.
+- `project` - tells Padrino to generate a new app.
-- `hello-world` - the name of the new application and this is also the folder name.
+- `hello-world` - the name of the new app and this is also the folder name.

 The console output should looks like the following: